A speeding warning probably won’t impact your rates, but this doesn’t mean they don’t matter.

 USAA: Best For Military

 Not only does USAA car insurance offer some of the lowest prices, it also receives high customer satisfaction ratings.
-We give USAA 5.0 stars out of 5.0 in our USAA insurance review, and it is our highest-rated provider for a reason.
+We give USAA 5.0 stars out of 5.0 in our USAA auto insurance review, and it is our highest-rated provider for a reason.
 The J.D.
 Power 2019 Auto Claims Satisfaction StudySM gave USAA top marks for claims servicing, and AM Best assigns USAA an A++ financial strength rating.

 Note that USAA is only available to military members and their immediate family members.
 If USAA car insurance is an option for you, it is certainly worth exploring.